 Applying Neuromarketing Data to B2B

 While neuromarketing is a young discipline, it's gained more traction in the last three or four years and has become more refined.
-There was a lot of research and development that led into actionable marketing insights.
+There was a lot of research and development that led into actionable insights to enhance marketing stimuli.

 For instance, if you take a group into a lab to gather data on them, and develop a behavioral algorithm to predict the response of millions of people, you can predict things such as future sales, viewership, etc. This is an example of what can be applied to B2B.